 Regardless, here is the trailer for the movie Uncanny – you decide for yourself if it’s worth your time.

-Unsurprisingly, Uncanny is blowing up the film festival circuit.
-Uncanny has received overwhelmingly positive reactions from Ain’t It Cool News which called it “a rare breed of thoughtful, independent science fiction.”, from Sight & Sound Magazine wich said that Uncanny was “Confident, meticulously crafted…. written with sharp brilliance and performed with perfect nuance.”
+Uncanny Critical Acclaim Unsurprisingly, Uncanny is blowing up the film festival circuit.
+Uncanny has received overwhelmingly positive reactions from Ain’t It Cool News which called it “a rare breed of thoughtful, independent science fiction.”
+And from Sight & Sound Magazine which said that Uncanny was “Confident, meticulously crafted….written with sharp brilliance and performed with perfect nuance.”
 The film won the Best Film Award at the Boston Sci-Fi Festival and made its International premiere at the 2015 Edinburgh International Film Festival.

 The Uncanny Valley